St John’s College arrangements for quarantine / self-isolation after travelling to College accommodation

 - A digital thermometer

-- Three days’ supply of non-perishable food that you could use in event of a lockdown and/or at the start of your quarantine period
+- Three days’ supply of non-perishable food that you could use at the start of your quarantine period

 - Phone, laptop or ipad that you can link to home delivery shopping in the UK